-Amazon AppStream 2.0 Overview
+Amazon AppStream 2.0 overview

 Amazon AppStream 2.0 is a fully managed application streaming service that allows users to stream desktop applications securely to their devices.
 It cuts the need for users to install and run applications locally, providing a dynamic and scalable solution for both enterprises and educational institutions [1].

-Key Features and Capabilities
+Key features and capabilities

 Amazon AppStream 2.0 offers a wide array of powerful features that enhance its functionality and make it a versatile choice for businesses and educational institutions alike.
 Below, we explore key features that allow AppStream 2.0 to deliver a seamless, secure, and scalable application streaming experience across various platforms and devices.

-Application Streaming: AppStream 2.0 enables the streaming of applications in real-time, ensuring that users can access and use resource-intensive applications without the need for powerful local hardware.
+Application streaming: AppStream 2.0 enables the streaming of applications in real-time, ensuring that users can access and use resource-intensive applications without the need for powerful local hardware.